dheero/OBF.github.io/wiki/SourceCode.md

     login to other repositories simply alter
     the /home/repository/(project) information.

 `   cvs -d :pserver:cvs@code.open-bio.org:/home/repository/bioperl login`

-`   when prompted, the password is 'cvs'`
+-   When prompted, the password is 'cvs'
 -   Each project CVS repository can have many different packages available for download.
 You may need to browse the web interface for a bit to determine the packages of interest.
 After a successful